dsanders11/chromium-include-cleanup/README.md

 To use these scripts, you'll need:

-* An [unstable snapshot release][clangd-releases] of `clangd` which has "IncludeCleaner", or a build of `clangd` from source with the patch in this repository applied.
+* An [unstable snapshot release][clangd-releases] of `clangd` which has "IncludeCleaner", or a build of `clangd` from source with the patches in this repository applied.
 * The full output of `include_analysis.py`, see [discussion on the mailing list][include-analysis] for how to generate it